 If you go on Pinterest, you will certainly run into hundreds upon hundreds of pins all leading to articles that promote these natural skincare remedies all freshly made in someone’s kitchen.

-Homemade face masks are mixtures that typically include ingredients from your standard kitchen cabinet.
+Homemade face masks mixtures typically include ingredients from your standard kitchen cabinet.

-These often include cooking oils like olive oil, coconut oil, chia seed oil, spices, food additives, fruits, vegetables, salad dressings, and other stuff that we typically put on our food and in our stomach.
+These often include cooking oils like olive oil, coconut oil, chia seed oil, spices, food additives, fruits, vegetables, salad dressings, and other stuff that we typically put on our food and in our stomachs.

-Some homemade face masks go a tad bit further and can include a few drops of essential oils, all in good hope to rejuvenate and save our skin from pesky skin concerns we want gone from our sight.
+Some homemade face masks go a tad bit further and can include a few drops of essential oils, all in good hope to rejuvenate and save our skin from pesky skin concerns we want gone.

 Needless to say, all this sounds a little ridiculous, however, more and more people are, concerningly, reaching out for a “healthy” mixture whisked in their kitchen rather than an adequately formulated skincare product in a lab.